(See also CIDP; Guillain-Barre Syndrome)

 - mononeuropathy involves a single nerve – for example, carpal tunnel syndrome;

 - polyneuropathy occurs less frequently, but involves several peripheral nerves throughout the body.

 In many cases, no underlying disorder can be found; however, recognised disorders include Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), Guillain-Barre Syndrome and diabetic neuropathy.

 Treatment of peripheral neuropathy depends on whether an underlying condition can be identified.
 For example, carpal tunnel syndrome may be relieved by the use of a splint, or may require surgery on the wrist.
 Certain other conditions might also require surgery – eg spinal cord tumours.
-Diabetic neuropathy generally improves when blood sugar levels are strictly controlled; while neuropathies caused by toxic substances will improve if those substances are avoided deficiency neuropathies may improve following vitamin therapy.
+Diabetic neuropathy generally improves when blood sugar levels are strictly controlled; neuropathies caused by toxic substances will improve if those substances are avoided; deficiency neuropathies may improve following vitamin therapy.
 The inflammatory neuropathies (GBS and CIDP) may respond to immune therapy.

 In cases where no underlying cause can be identified, physical therapy and certain medications (such as anti-epileptic medications or tricyclic anti-depressants) may be used to relieve the symptoms.
 Pain management techniques, including psychological therapy, may also be required.

 The prognosis for patients suffering from peripheral neuropathy depends to a large extent on whether an underlying cause can be identified and treated.
 While some patients fully recover, others may develop a chronic condition requiring ongoing therapy and support.

 Some of the Peripheral Neuropathy Research We Have Funded

 Dr Susanna Park – Measuring Nerve Damage After Chemotherapy Treatment

 National Institute of Neurological Disorders and Stroke – USA